-(c) Joint fundraising procedures.
-Any joint fundraising activity under this section shall be conducted in accordance with the following requirements:

-- (1) Written agreement.
+- tion requirements set forth in this subchapter are met. - (c) Joint fundraising procedures.
+Any joint fundraising activity under this section shall be conducted in accordance with the following requirements: - (1) Written agreement.
 The participants in a joint fundraising activity shall enter into a written agreement, whether or not all participants are political committees under 11 CFR 100.5.
-The written agreement shall identify. the fundraising representative and shall state a formula for the allocation of fundraising proceeds.
-The participants shall also use the formula to allocate the expenses incurred for the fundraising activity.
+The written agreement shall identify the fundraising representative and shall state a formula for the allocation of fundraising proceeds.
+The formula shall be stated as the amount or percentage of each contribution received to be allocated to each participant.
 The fundraising representative shall retain the written agreement for a period of three years and shall make it available to the Commission on request. - (2) Funds advanced for fundraising costs. (i) Except as provided in 11 CFR 9034.8(c)(2)(ii), the amount of funds advanced by each participant for fundraising costs shall be in proportion to the allocation formula agreed upon under 11 CFR 9034.8(c)(1). - (ii) A participant may advance more than its proportionate share of the fundraising costs; however, the amount advanced which is in excess of the participant's proportionate share shall not exceed the amount that participant could legally contribute to the remaining participants.
-See 11 CFR 102.12(c)(2) and Part 110. - (3) Fundraising notice.
-In addition to any notice required under 11 CFR 110.11, a joint fundraising notice shall be included with every solicitation for contributions. - (i) This notice shall include the following information: - (A) The names of all committees participating in the joint fundraising activity whether or not such committees are political committees under 11 CFR 100.5; - (B) The allocation formula to be used for distributing joint fundraising proceeds.

-(C) A statement informing contributors that, notwithstanding the stated allocation formula, they may designate their contributions for a particular participant or participants; and any participant.
+See 11 CFR 102.12(c)(2), part 110, and 9034.4(b)(6). - (3) Fundraising notice.
+In addition to any notice required under 11 CFR 110.11, a joint fundraising notice shall be included with every solicitation for contributions. - (i) This notice shall include the following information: - (A) The names of all committees participating in the joint fundraising activity whether or not such committees are political committees under 11 CFR 100.5: - (B) The allocation formula to be used for distributing joint fundraising proceeds: - (C) A statement informing contributors that, notwithstanding the stated allocation formula, they may designate their contributions for a particular participant or participants; and